WAFL and VFL Star, Austin Robertson, visits Vietnam

 Robertson was a premiership player with Subiaco in 1973.
 So, in summary, no wonder Subiaco President, Neil Randall, has been lobbying Robertson’s former team mate and Chief Commissioner of the AFL, Mike Fitzpatrick, for his inclusion into the AFL’s Hall of Fame!

-After his playing career ended, Robertson worked for Kerry Packer and played a key role in the establishment of World Series Cricket.
+After his playing career ended, Robertson worked for Kerry Packer and in the establishment of World Series Cricket.

 “Subtitled Kerry Packer’s War, it’s the tale, in the words of the media release, of how the late former owner of the network ‘took on the cricket establishment and won’.
-In less hyperbolic terms, it’s the story of World Series Cricket”, writes The Age.
+In less hyperbolic terms, it’s the story of World Series Cricket”, .

 The Age continues, “One thing Howzat! will make clear for the first time is the central role John Cornell played in the coup that changed cricket.
 Though best known to the public as Paul Hogan’s dim-witted TV sidekick Strop, Cornell was a savvy operator and, together with player manager Austin Robertson, were the originators of the World Series Concept.”